Remote SSP Delivery Guidelines

 How we developed the Guidelines:

-Best practices around the facilitation of the SSP have evolved from the input of therapists in many disciplines who have adapted it for use with their specific client populations and adjusted their approach over time.
+Best practices around the delivery of the SSP have evolved from the input of therapists in many disciplines who have adapted it for use with their specific client populations and adjusted their approach over time.
 These have been shared in the updated SSP Certification Training that was released on January 1, 2020.
 Please take the time to review this new information.
-The new training was shared with you in your account at ils.docebosaas.com.
-Your username is the email address you used to register and you can reset your password on that site if necessary.

-The Remote SSP Facilitation Guidelines described below apply to the situation where your client is a teen or adult and a parent is not administering.
-They should be followed together with the recommendations of the SSP Delivery Manual: Polyvagal Informed Practices for Delivering the SSP.
-(This is available in the File Repository Area on the lower left corner in the SSP Training.)
+The Remote SSP Delivery Guidelines described below apply to the situation where your client is a teen or adult and a parent is not administering.
+They should be followed together with the recommendations of the SSP Delivery Manual: Polyvagal Informed Practices for Delivering the SSP (available in the Resources page on MyUnyte).

 To develop the following guidelines, we reached out to many respected therapists for their input and ideas.
 Many of them emphasized similar themes and each had new aspects to contribute.
 We collated all of their advice to form this set of guidelines which both Dr. Porges and our Clinical Director, Dr. Minson, have also reviewed and contributed to.